When I read about the unrelenting work demands at a company like Amazon, I’m convinced the world has gone utterly insane.

-Don’t be duped by the so called rewards of an exhausting Amazon style work life.
-Chances are you’ll just end up burned out, disillusioned, and maybe even super sick.
+Don’t be duped by the so called rewards of an exhausting Amazon-style work life.
+Chances are you’ll just end up burned out, disillusioned, and maybe even sick.

-Take your life back!
+Take back your life!
 Decide on a pace of life that’s right for you, the perfect blend of stimulating activity and relaxing recreation.
 You deserve to live a long, healthy, and happy life.